jwinegar/wf-project-tracker/README.md

 WF Project Tracker is a web app designed to clearly show a listing of specific client projects using the Workfront API.
 Projects can be filtered by project name search, client breakdown, program, and role.
+All filters can be used in conjunction with each other to refine listing.

 Features include: